Harkishen-Singh/Jarvis-personal-assistant/Readme.md

 **Get weather for a location**<br/>
 To get the weather at any location format is,<br/>
 Weather city state<br/>
-i.e. weather bhubaneswar odisha
+i.e. weather Bhubaneswar Odisha

 **Retrieve images**<br/>
 For retrieving images format is,<br/>
 Image “image you want to search”<br/>
-i.e. image "M S Dhone"
+i.e. image "M S Dhoni"

 **Dictionary meaning**<br/>
 For getting meaning of a word format is,<br/>